VolcaTech/eth2-app/README.md

 Sending Ether to a phone number with user verification via SMS.

 ## Project Overview
-We thought of how to make ether transfer onboarding easier and have come up with the idea of sending assets to a receiver by mobile phone number.
-He doesn’t even need to have a wallet, but simply needs to open the web app, follow simple steps and receive the assets using one of the possible ways.
+Send ether to mobile phone number.
+Receiver doesn’t even need to have a wallet, but simply needs to open the web app, follow simple steps and receive ether using one of the possible ways.

 ## How it works
 The full description of necessary steps could be found in the article here: